sdias/win-10-virtual-desktop-enhancer/README.md

 ## Credits

 Thanks to Ciantic (Jari Pennanen) for his library and sample AHK script, which can be found [here](https://github.com/Ciantic/VirtualDesktopAccessor).

+Thanks to engunneer for his AHK library, which can be found [here](http://www.autohotkey.com/board/topic/21510-toaster-popups/#entry140824).

 Thanks to the creator of the ReadINI AHK library, found [here](https://autohotkey.com/board/topic/33506-read-ini-file-in-one-go/).